 To request the presence of Texas Stream Team staff at your upcoming event, please fill out the Event Request Form on the Texas Stream Team website.
 After reviewing the information provided, a staff member will reach out regarding our availability as soon as possible.

-Texas Stream Team is required to provide 40 percent match for 319 Federal funding received by the Texas Commission on Environmental Quality (TCEQ).
-Every Texas Stream Texas partner is asked to submit quarterly partner activity reports for any Texas Stream Team related activities.
+Texas Stream Team is funded in part through grants from the U.S. Environmental Protection Agency through the Texas Commission on Environmental Quality (TCEQ).
+These 319 Federal grants require quarterly reporting and have a 40% match commitment to TCEQ.
+We ask that all active Texas Stream Texas partners submit quarterly partner activity reports for any Texas Stream Team related activities.
 This can include, but is not limited to, events such as:

 - Group monitoring events;